nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case 6 (C6): Add completed routine to schedule**
+#### **Use Case 6 (UC06): Delete exercise from routine**

 **MSS**

-1. User requests to view current schedule.
+1. User requests to <u>list all routines in fitNUS (UC01)</u>.
-2.  fitNUS shows the user's schedule for the day.
+2. User requests to <u>view details of a certain routine (UC05)</u>.
-3. User requests to add a specific routine to a specific slot in schedule.
+3. User requests to delete an exercise from a specific routine.
-4.  fitNUS adds the routine to schedule.
+4.  fitNUS deletes the exercise from the routine.

     Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 3a.
-Routine requested by user does not exist.
+The given exercise does not exist.

     * 3a1. fitNUS shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given routine does not exist.

+    * 3a1. fitNUS shows an error message.

+      Use case resumes at step 2.

+#### **Use Case 7 (UC07): Add routine to timetable**

+**MSS**

+1. User requests to <u>list all routines in fitNUS (UC01)</u>.
+2. User requests to add a specific routine to a specific slot in the timetable.
+3.  fitNUS adds the routine to the timetable.

     Use case ends.

+**Extensions**

+* 2a.
+Routine requested by user does not exist.
+    * 2a1. fitNUS shows an error message.

+    Use case resumes at step 2.

-* 3b.
+* 2b.
 The slot to add the routine is invalid.
-    * 3b1. fitNUS shows an error message.
+    * 2b1. fitNUS shows an error message.

-    Use case ends.
+    Use case resumes at step 2.

-* 3c.
+* 2c.
 The slot to add the routine is already in use.
-    * 3c1. fitNUS informs the user to input another slot.
+    * 2c1. fitNUS informs the user to input another slot.

-    Use case resumes at step 3.
+    Use case resumes at step 2.

-**Use case 7 (C7): Delete routine from schedule**
+#### **Use Case 8 (UC08): Delete slot from timetable**

 **MSS**

-1. User requests to view current schedule.
-2.  fitNUS shows the user's schedule for the day.
-3. User requests to delete a routine from a specific slot in schedule.
+1. User requests to delete a specific slot in the timetable.
-4.  fitNUS deletes the routine from schedule.
+2.  fitNUS deletes the slot from schedule.

     Use case ends.

 **Extensions**

 * 3a.
-The slot requested is not assigned to any routine.
+The slot requested does not exist.
-    * 3a1. fitNUS informs the user that the slot is empty.

-    Use case resumes at step 3.

-* 3b.
-The slot requested is invalid.
-    * 3b1. fitNUS shows an error message.
+    * 3a1. fitNUS shows an error message.

     Use case ends.

-**Use case 8 (C8): View timetable**
+#### **Use Case 9 (UC09): Add Calories**

 **MSS**

-1. User requests to view their timetable.
-2.  fitNUS displays their timetable.

-**Extensions**

-* 1a.
-No timetable exists within fitNUS.
-    * 1a1.  fitNUS informs the user that there is no timetable to view yet.

-      Use case ends.

-**Use case 9 (C10): Add Calories**

-**MSS**

 1. User inputs calories increment into fitNUS.
+2.  fitNUS adds the calories and displays the new total calories for the day on a graph.

 **Extensions**